mbT-Infrastructure/docker-sftp-server/Readme.md

 ## Volumes

 -   `/media/sftp`
+    -   Chroot directory for sftp.
+Has to be writeable only by root.
+-   `/media/sftp/data`
-    -   Contains all data of the sftp share.
+    -   Data directory of the sftp share.
+Writeable by the sftp user.
 -   `/media/ssh/authorized_keys`
     -   Additional public keys with access to the ssh server.
 -   `/media/ssh/host_key`